sevmorris/mrk2/README.md

 ## What it installs

 - **Homebrew** (if not already installed)
-- **CLI tools** from the Brewfile (ripgrep, shellcheck, languages, etc.) — installed automatically
+- **CLI tools** (formulae) from the Brewfile (ripgrep, shellcheck, languages, etc.) — **interactive selection**
 - **Applications** via Homebrew Casks (browsers, editors, utilities, etc.) — **interactive selection**
 - **Mac App Store apps** via `mas` (Final Cut Pro, Logic Pro, etc.) — **interactive selection**

-> **Note:** CLI tools (formulae) are installed automatically without prompts.
-Casks and Mac App Store apps are presented in an interactive multi-column selection form where you can choose which items to install.
+> **Note:** All packages (formulae, casks, and Mac App Store apps) are presented in an interactive multi-column selection form where you can choose which items to install.
+Items already installed are marked and will be skipped during installation.

 ---